Find Affordable College Courses

 Dallas, TX

-The average tuition and fees for an out-of-state undergraduate student at El Centro College are $6,000 a year.
+El Centro College undergraduate students pay an average of $6,000 in tuition and fees each year.
 While working on their Undergraduate Certificate, data processing majors at El Centro College accumulate an average of around $17,197 in student debt.

 El Centro College also claimed a spot on our Best Data Processing Undergraduate Certificate Schools list.
 It’s in the top 10% of all schools in this category.